Punctuation: "Question comma", "exclamation comma"

 An international patent application was filed, and published in 1992 under World Intellectual Property Organization (WIPO) number WO9219458, for two new punctuation marks: the "question comma" and the "exclamation comma".
 The question comma has a comma instead of the dot at the bottom of a question mark, while the exclamation comma has a comma in place of the point at the bottom of an exclamation mark.
 These were intended for use as question and exclamation marks within a sentence, a function for which normal question and exclamation marks can also be used, but which may be considered obsolescent.
-The patent application entered into the national phase only in Canada.
+The patent application entered the national phase only in Canada.
 It was advertised as lapsing in Australia on 27 January 1994 and in Canada on 6 November 1995.